 Need some cooking inspiration?
 Check out our newest cookbook, The Dizzy Cook.
 A few of author Alicia Wolf’s delicious recipes include Curried Carrot and Sweet Potato Soup, Mediterranean Pita Salad with Faux Tzatziki, and her famous Easy Meatballs; there is dish for every occasion!

 Now more than ever, it is an important time to let go of the stress that is building up.
 If you’re an inexperienced journaler, try starting small.
 Make lists of goals you have, people you’re grateful for, or even books you want to read.
 Let the words flow naturally and use your journal as a distraction from the news headlines and bad news.

 For more experienced journalers, try committing to a consistent journal practice: start with five minutes everyday and work your way up.
 Using your journal as an outlet or emotional dumping zone can feel like a weight is lifted off your chest.
 Don’t have a journal yet?
-Preorder our new vegan leather flexi-bound dot grid journals, which will be released on April 7th.
+Order our new vegan leather flexi-bound dot grid journals, HERE.

 3. Watch FUNNY T.V.

 As much as we encourage watching educational television, sometimes allowing yourself a good laugh is the most healthy thing you can do for yourself.
 Search your cable TV guide or a streaming service for a comedy or other uplifting story.
 Indulging in a good belly laugh can help you forget about the stress around you and help you disconnect for a few blissful minutes (or hours)!